Taylor Fritz overcomes medical timeout and rogue tech to reach Wimbledon semis

 In a big-hitting battle between the two tallest players to reach the last eight, 6ft 5ins Fritz overcame a third-set wobble, a medical timeout and a rogue line call to triumph 6-3 6-4 1-6 7-6 (4) against 6ft 6ins Khachanov.

-The American will face either back-to-back champion Carlos Alcaraz or Britain’s Cameron Norrie for a place in Sunday’s final.
+The American will take on back-to-back champion Carlos Alcaraz for a place in Sunday’s final.

 “I’m feeling great to get through it,” Fritz said in his on-court interview.